Share This Article

-One of the most significant learning in a child’s growth is how the child perceives things.
+One of the most significant learnings in a child’s growth is how the child perceives things.
 The correct way to embed positivity in them is very crucial in their upbringing.
-Our behaviour and approach towards their mental growth are what mould their personalities.
+Our behavior and approach toward their mental growth are what mold their personalities.
 Kids have brains that can easily be taught.
 It all depends on the way you adopt.
 The thing that can change their lives is not giving up on learning.
 This approach is called the Growth Mindset.
 Now comes the question of what is a Growth Mindset and how to teach kids to have a Growth Mindset.

 Table of contents